Skip to main content

 Doce de Coco

-Traditional coconut sweet made with freshly grated coconut, sugar, and eggs.
-These small golden treats are often shaped into pyramids and are popular during holidays.
+A coconut sweet made from freshly grated coconut, sugar and eggs.
+The small golden pieces are often shaped into little pyramids and show up around the holidays.

 vegetarianContains: eggsContains: coconut